Finding the Shape of Things

 Thoughts Behind Work

 My work follows a simple idea.
 It should feel calm, grounded, and easy to live with.
-The shapes are clean, the palette limited, the textures honest.
-I like pieces that carry a small touch of character, a relaxed expression, a gentle curve, a bit of quiet charm.
+The shapes are made to feel clean, the palette limited, and the textures should feel simple.

 Most of what I make is wheel thrown in white stoneware and painted with black linework.
 I avoid shading and decoration that distracts.
 Instead I focus on clear forms and natural colour.
 Terracotta, sage, dusty lavender, and rose pink are the tones I return to most.
-The motifs are often animals such as otters, foxes, dogs, and pigeons, sometimes familiar, sometimes imagined.
-Always simple.
-Always slightly at ease.

 Inside the Studio